octokit/plugin-rest-endpoint-methods.js/docs/repos/checkCollaborator.md

 Team members will include the members of child teams.

+The authenticated user must have push access to the repository to use this endpoint.

-You must authenticate using an access token with the `read:org` and `repo` scopes with push access to use this endpoint.
-GitHub Apps must have the `members` organization permission and `metadata` repository permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `read:org` and `repo` scopes to use this endpoint.

 ```js
 octokit.rest.repos.checkCollaborator({